-6.2.7 Typhus-murine (fleaborne):
+6.2.5 Typhus-murine (fleaborne)

-Low: Unmitigated health risk to U.S. personnel was Low year round.
+Low: Unmitigated health risk to U.S. personnel was low year round.
 Typhus-murine is assessed as present, but at unknown levels.
 Rare cases are possible among personnel exposed to rodents (particularly rats) and fleabites.
 Incidents may result in debilitating febrile illness typically requiring 1 to 7 days of supportive care followed by return to duty.

-6.2.8 West Nile fever:
+6.2.6 West Nile fever

-Low: Unmitigated health risk to U.S. personnel was Low with seasonal transmission (April-November).
+Low: Unmitigated health risk to U.S. personnel was low year round.
 West Nile fever was present and maintained by the bird population and mosquitoes that help to transfer the diseases from birds to humans.
 The majority of infections in young, healthy adults are asymptomatic although it can result in fever, headache, tiredness, and body aches, occasionally with a skin rash (on the trunk of the body) and swollen lymph glands.
 West Nile fever is a febrile illness typically requiring 1-7 days of inpatient care followed by return to duty; convalescence may be prolonged.

-Low: The overall short-term unmitigated health risk associated with arthropod vector-borne diseases at Al Asad AB was considered Moderate (for sandfly fever, leishmaniasis (cutaneous and visceral), and Crimean-Congo hemorrhagic fever) and Low (for rickettsioses, typhus-murine (fleaborne), West Nile fever, and sindbis).
-Preventive measures such as proper wear of treated uniforms and application of repellent to exposed skin reduced the health risk to Low to none for arthropod vector-vector borne diseases.
+Low: The overall short-term unmitigated health risk associated with arthropod vector-borne diseases at Camp Redleg was considered moderate (Crimean-Congo hemorrhagic fever) and low (sandfly fever, leishmaniasis (cutaneous and visceral), typhus-murine (fleaborne), West Nile fever, and sindbis).
+Preventive measures such as proper wear of treated uniforms and application of repellent to exposed skin reduced the health risk to low to none for arthropod vector-vector borne diseases.
 Confidence in the risk estimate was medium.

-Low: The unmitigated risk is Moderate for leishmaniasis-visceral (chronic).
-Risk was reduced to Low by proper wear of the uniform and application of repellent to exposed skin.
+Low: The unmitigated risk is moderate for leishmaniasis-visceral (chronic).
+Risk was reduced to low by proper wear of the uniform and application of repellent to exposed skin.
 Confidence in the risk estimate is high.